tarantool/doc/doc/reference/tooling/tarantoolctl.rst

     • Found existing config '.tarantoolctl'
     • Environment config is written to 'tt.yaml'

-After that, you can start manage Tarantool instances in this environment with ``tt``:
+After that, you can start managing Tarantool instances in this environment with ``tt``:

 ..  code-block:: bash